-While the Women and Gender Studies Program does not offer an MA or PhD, the following programs may be of interest to students who wish to pursue graduate studies in Feminist Theory and Research.
+While the Gender, Sexuality & Women's Studies Program does not offer an MA or PhD, the following programs may be of interest to students who wish to pursue graduate studies in Feminist Theory and Research.

-The Women & Gender Studies Program at UC Davis offers a Designated Emphasis in Feminist Theory & Research with graduate programs in: Anthropology, Comparative Literature, Cultural Studies, Education, English, French, German, Geography, History, Native American Studies, Performance Studies, Psychology, Sociology, and Spanish.
+The Gender, Sexuality, and Women's Studies Program at UC Davis offers a Designated Emphasis in Feminist Theory & Research with graduate programs in: Anthropology, Comparative Literature, Cultural Studies, Education, English, French, German, Geography, History, Native American Studies, Performance Studies, Psychology, Sociology, and Spanish.

 The Designated Emphasis in Feminist Theory & Research allows graduate students to receive a Ph.D. in the field of their choice while completing a special emphasis in feminist theory & scholarship.
 The courses listed for the Designated Emphasis are open to all graduate students in good standing, but graduates in affiliated departments who complete the Designated Emphasis requirements will receive official credit on their transcripts for a Ph.D. with “Special Emphasis in Feminist Theory & Research.”